After Governor’s Call to Action in Budget Address, Shapiro Administration Issues First Whole-Home Repairs Payments

 - Make an investment in workforce development programs that will connect trainees to jobs through committed employed partnerships related to improving the habitability and performance of home.

-Allocations for counties that applied for this funding can be found on the DCED Whole-Home Repairs Program site located here.
+Allocations for counties that applied for this funding can be found on the DCED Whole-Home Repairs Program site.
 The calculations and metrics that were used to determine the allocations are outlined in the program’s guidelines.

 Governor Shapiro was elected to bring people together and get things done for all Pennsylvanians – and this commonsense budget filled with solutions to the problems we face demonstrates his commitment to delivering real results for our Commonwealth.